Build a Colony

 For each group of three to four:

 For the group:

-- An article about future bases, such as those that can be found in issues of Discover Magazine, Scientific American, or National Geographic (optional)
+- A fictional story or article about space colonies from children’s books or issues of Discover Magazine, Scientific American, or National Geographic (optional)

 - Chalkboard, dry erase board, easel or large piece of paper, with chalk or markers (optional)